-To maximize your sales, you want to promote your offer on as many marketing channels as possible.
 Email marketing is essential, as it gets your promotion directly in front of your customer’s eyes.
 This time of year, consumers are anticipating hoards of special offers landing in their inbox, so you’ll need a good strategy to compete with the chaos and get in on the action.

 So roll up your sleeves!
 It’s time to optimize your servers, boost your website speed, double-check your checkout process, update your inventory and prepare your deals.
 Done?
 Great, now it’s time for your email marketing strategy.
 Here’s our Cyber Monday and Black Friday email marketing checklist.

 Accounting for the busiest shopping period of the year, Black Friday and Cyber Monday are the right times to drop your prices and generate boatloads of extra income.